Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 ### Enter the GPS coodinates 1, 1 in the Fixed Position menu:

 - Start the ARpoise app.
-If you get the list of layers, select any one of them in order to access the Fixed Position menu.
+If you get the list of layers, **select any one in order to access the Fixed Position menu.**
 - Then **Double click** on the **ARpoise logo menu button** ![ARpoise logo](images/ARpoise_logo_rgb_64.png) in the top left corner to get the Fixed Position menu:
 - Tap the **Lat** field, enter 1, then click OK, Done etc. to save.
 - Tap the **Lon** field, enter 1, then click OK, Done etc. to save.